hngnam25/Spotify-Top-Hits-2000-2019-/README.md

 ## Code and Resource used
 **Python Version:** 3.9
 * Packages: panda, numpy, matplotlib,seaborn, plotly
 * Warning: As plotly as html graphs that can not be displayed statically on Github, I highly advised that this project is downloaded.
-I will posting most of the plotly graph down below
+I will posting most of the plotly graph down below and attach a static version for convenience sake!

 ## EDA Highlights
 Below are some of the highlight of the project